 Though this would taste good with any type of bean (including chickpeas), I think it has the most visual appeal with any in the pinkish spectrum — pinto, red, or pink.
 Kidney beans would work, too.

-Pairing ideas: A few of the dishes to consider serving this avocado and bean salad with:
+Or, keep it simple with fresh bread and your favorite slaw.
+A few of the dishes to consider serving this avocado and bean salad with:

 Adapted from 5-Ingredient Vegan by Nava Atlas.
 Photos by Hannah Kaminsky.

-Super-Easy Avocado and Bean Salad (pinto, red, or pink beans)
+Super-Easy Avocado and Bean Salad

 For a side salad that’s a little heftier than the usual lettuce and tomato variety, this super-easy avocado and bean salad is just right.